insure logo

 What is dog liability insurance?

-What does dog liability insurance cover?
+dog liability insuranceWhat does dog liability insurance cover?

-Are exotic pets covered?
+Are exotic pets covered by pet liability insurance?

 There are 20 states that have outlawed exotic pets with a comprehensive ban, a sweeping measure that includes animals it deems extremely dangerous, such as wild cats, large non-domesticated carnivores, reptiles, and primates.
 Thirteen states have partial bans depending on the animal, and only 14 allow exotic pets with either a license or permit.

-A dog liability insurance policy can cost as little as $10 per month from providers like InsureMyK9.com for policies with between $10,000 and $30,000 of coverage and a deductible of $250 to $2,500.
+A dog liability insurance policy can cost as little as $10 per month, with rates increasing for higher coverage limits and lower deductibles.
+For example, InsureMyK9.com offers policies with between $10,000 and $30,000 of coverage and a deductible of $250 to $2,500.

-The cost for your dog liability insurance policy will depend on what coverage you select and then factors like your dog’s age, breed, size, and history.
+Dog liability cost will depend on what coverage you select and then factors like your dog’s age, breed, size, and history.
+The cost of pet liability insurance for other pets, particularly exotic pets, varies.

-Where to get dog liability insurance?
+Where to get dog liability insurance

 Some companies offer pet coverage with the typical home insurance policy, such as Farmer’s Insurance and Esurance.